inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 Add a python generic transformation block.
 For this exercise, we'll assume that the 'passenger_count = 0' records represent bad data and remove those rows.
 <br>

-To do this in the transformation block:
+Modify the transformation block template:
 - Add a preprocessing step that prints the number of rows with passenger_count = 0
 - Return a dataframe filtered for passenger_count > 0
 - Add an assertion to test that there are no records with passenger_count = 0